 We have walked in the sea for more than two hours.
 It is now time for us to return to the shore before the tide rises.
 As we head towards the shore, I notice rusty patches of red in the sea water like pools of diluted blood.
 I wonder if they are large blooms of red algae which might choke off the marine life.
 The scorching sun has meanwhile tanned our skins despite the loads of sunscreen we lathered on it.
 Hunger pangs are setting in as we trudge through the knee-deep water.
 But nevertheless, it has been a fulfilling experience as we bid adieu to the scintillating sea and the treasures that it buries in its bosom.
 Terrestrial life and marine life are no longer separate realms but are bound together in inexplicable ways.

-Travel Tips for Marine National Park at Narara
+Travel Tips for Narara Marine National Park

 - Enquire about low tide timings and plan your visit accordingly